amidaware/trmm-docs/docs/install_server.md

 !!!note
     CPU: 1 core is fine for < 200 agents with limited checks/tasks.<br><br>
     Disk space and speed are dependent on your use case.
 Of course faster is better SSD/NVMe.
-Space is dependent on how long you're keeping historical data, and how many checks/script runs and their output size.
+Space is dependent on how long you're keeping historical data, how many checks/script runs and their output size.
 50GB should be fine for < 12months of history on < 200 agents with < 30 checks/tasks run at reasonable time intervals.

 !!!tip
-    Enable logging in putty in case you need it later.
-A good windows SSH client is [MobaXTerm](https://mobaxterm.mobatek.net/download.html).
+    Enable logging of your terminal output.
+A good Windows SSH client is [MobaXTerm](https://mobaxterm.mobatek.net/download.html).
 It'll automatically log everything so if you need it later (like install logs because you have a [50x error](troubleshooting.md#problems-after-new-server-install) trying to login after) they'll be easy to grab and share with support.
-Has integrated SCP client too!
+It has an integrated SCP client too!

 #### Network Requirements